diffix/desktop/docs/operation.md

 leak private information about individual protected entities.

-Different output bins have different suppression thresholds: the threshold used for any given output bin is a random value taken from a Normal distribution.
+Different output bins have different suppression thresholds: the threshold used for any given output bin is a random value taken from a normal distribution.
 There is, however, a hard lower bound on the suppression threshold.
 The `suppression threshold` parameter sets this hard lower bound.
 (The mean threshold is the hard lower bound plus two.)